-The default size for the output is 5 inches x 3 inches.
+The default size for the output is 640 x 480 pixels.
 The size option changes this to whatever the user requests.
-By default the X and Y sizes are taken to be in inches, but other units are possibly (currently only cm).
+By default the X and Y sizes are taken to be in pixels, but other units are possibly (currently cm or inch).
+A size given in centimeters or inches is translated into pixels assuming a resolution of 72 dpi (currently this can't be changed).
 Screen coordinates always run from 0.0 to 1.0 along the full length of the plot edges as specified by the size option.